liferay/liferay-docs/develop/tutorials/articles/navigation/extending-form-navigators-with-new-sections-and-categories-intro.markdown

 Lastly, the `Web-ContextPath` specifies the root of the portlet's web context.

 As you progress through this tutorial, you'll refer to the metadata in your portlet's classes.
-Let's create your form input JSPs next.
+Before diving into the Java classes, howerver, let's create JSPs for your sections' inputs.

 ### Step 2: Create a JSP for each new section of inputs [](id=step-2-create-a-jsp-for-each-new-section-of-inputs)